Summer Library Lock-In

 Click Here

 The Walker County, Texas, History Book (Published 1986) and Huntsville and Walker County, Texas - A Bicentennial History (Published 1976) are now on-line.
 This was made possible through a joint project of the Walker County Genealogical Society, The Huntsville Public Library and Stephen F. Austin State University.
-This project is part of the Texas Tides Project and is located on the Stephen F. Austin State University website.
+The books are part of the East Texas Digital Archives and Collections which is managed by the East Texas Research Center https://library.sfasu.edu/etrc/ located at the Stephen F. Austin State University website.
 The Walker County Genealogical Society is not responsible for any errors you may find on these links.

 Walker County, Texas, History Book (Published